 Real-time alerts also make it easier to track breaking events as they evolve.
 For instance, Dataminr flags updates related to specific news events, so that reporters can stay on top of developments, find new takes on the issue, and identify additional sources.
 Of course, while real-time alerts accelerate awareness of breaking events, journalists are still tasked with verifying the accuracy of the information before they report on it.

-For forward-thinking newsrooms, social media is filled with potential.
+For forward-thinking newsrooms, social media, social news aggregation sites, blogs, information sensors and even the dark web are filled with vast potential for surfacing great stories.
 Journalists who take advantage of technology to realize that potential will position themselves to be in front of the news more often, instead of chasing it.